hoangduytranuk/blender_manual/blender_docs/manual/editors/nla/tracks.rst

 Solo (star icon)
    Toggling *Solo Track* causes only the selected tracks effects to be visible when animating.
+   This is very useful for debugging complex animations.
 Mute (speaker icon)
    Keeps the track from having an effect on the animation.
-(Mute only applies when *Solo* is not used).
+(Mute only applies when *Solo* is not used.)
-   All strips in that track are drawn as being muted (dashed outline).
+   All strips in that track are shown as being muted (dashed outline).
 Lock (padlock icon)
    Prevents changes from being made to this layer.
+   This is useful, for example, if you want to select several strips and move them;
+   but you want to keep a few tracks excluded from the change.

 Action Track